Guatemala official: 44 deportees tested positive for virus

 Deportees and their potential to carry the virus into Guatemala have become a sensitive topic.
 The U.S. government has continued deportations through the pandemic.
 But some Guatemalan communities are beginning to reject deportees returning home out of fear that they could carry the virus.

-On Wednesday evening, President Alejandro Giammattei referenced an incident that same day in which townspeople fearing the virus had allegedly organized to burn deportees.
+On Wednesday evening, President Alejandro Giammattei referenced an incident in which townspeople fearing the virus had allegedly organized to burn deportees.

 Videos circulated on social media showed hundreds of angry residents gathered in a community in Quetzaltenango west of the capital.
-They accused deportees who were staying in quarantine in a government facility of leaving.
-Those deportees had arrived by bus from Mexico.
+They accused deportees who were staying in quarantine in a government facility of leaving it in a threat to the community.

 Flor Gómez, from the human rights prosecutor’s office in Quetzaltenango, said emotions had run high in the community.

 “I wouldn’t say they were going to lynch them,” she said.
 “Yes, they were upset, the intention was to catch them and hand them over to police.”
-She said there was a lot of stigmatization of deportees caused by fears of the virus.
+She said there was a lot of stigmatization of deportees.

 Tekandi Paniagua, Guatemala’s consul in Del Rio, Texas, said Guatemalans who are stopped by Border Patrol agents are returned to Mexico within a half-hour without any medical exam and often without having their photos or fingerprints taken under rules that took effect March 21 to combat the virus’ spread.